mattrips/scratchPad/Protocol Conformance.md

 &#9724; protocol conformance declaration
 : a declaration that a type conforms to a protocol.
-  * A declaration includes implicit
+  * A declaration that a type conforms to a protocol also acts as an implicit declaration that the type conforms to all protocols from which the protocol inherits.

 &#9724; unconditionally accessible implementation
 : Given a declaration that a type conforms to a protocol,